Churchill tank: Korean War and after

-During the Korean War, the United Kingdom deployed 20 Churchill tanks from the C Company, 7th Royal Tank Regiment, and arrived on the Korean Peninsula along with its first sent troops in November 1950.
+During the Korean War, the United Kingdom deployed 20 Churchill tanks from C Company, 7th Royal Tank Regiment, and arrived on the Korean Peninsula along with its first-sent troops in November 1950.
 Most of these tanks were Mk.
 VII (A42) 'Crocodile' flame-throwing tanks; despite being a flame-thrower, they were used like a regular tank.
 In addition, the Assault Vehicle Royal Engineers (AVRE), Armoured Recovery Vehicle (ARV), and Bridgelayers variants were brought together.

 In action against the Chinese, they mostly fought as gun tanks, for example in the Third Battle of Seoul.
 To restore the 1st Battalion, Royal Northumberland Fusiliers' position during the defence of Seoul, Brigadier Thomas Brodie of the 29th Infantry Brigade sent four Churchill tanks as reinforcement; their contributions to the battle were widely praised by British and American historians.

-The Churchill tank was briefly operated in 1950 to 1951, and withdrew in October 1951 from Korea.
-All Churchills retired from the British Army in 1952.
+The Churchill tank was briefly operated from 1950 to 1951, and withdrew in October 1951 from Korea.
+All Churchills were retired from the British Army in 1952.